-- For all scheduled services that are subject to utilization review, you or your physician must initiate the pre-service review at least five working days prior to when you are scheduled to receive services. - 2.
+- For all scheduled services that are subject to utilization review, you or your physician must initiate the pre-service review at least three working days prior to when you are scheduled to receive services. - 2.
 You must tell your physician that this plan requires pre-service review.
-The toll-free number for pre-authorization and pre-service review is printed on your identification card. - 3.
+Physicians who are participating providers will initiate the review on your behalf.
+A non-participating provider may initiate the review for you, or you may call the claims administrator directly.
+The toll-free number for Pre-authorization and pre-service review is printed on your identification card. - 3.
 If you do not receive the certified service within 60 days of the certification, or if the nature of the service changes, a new pre-service review must be obtained. - 4.
 The claims administrator will certify services that are medically necessary and appropriate.
 For inpatient hospital stays, the claims administrator will, if appropriate, certify a specific length of stay for approved services.
 You, your physician and the provider of the service will receive a written confirmation showing this information.